WiLL75G/soc-ai-era-detection-lab/day3-mcp-threat-model/README.md

-# Day 3 MCP Server Threat Model
+# MCP Server Threat Model

 ## Incident Summary
 This day was a proactive threat modelling exercise rather than an incident